prcongithub/node-active-resource/README.md

-Node-Vger
+Node-Active-Resource
 =========

 -----
-Node-Vger is an ORM (Object Relational Mapper) that maps RESTful Resources to Javascript Objects in NodeJS.
+Node-Active-Resource is an ORM (Object Relational Mapper) that maps RESTful Resources to Javascript Objects in NodeJS.

   - Inspired by [HER]
   - Access API resources without having to make HTTP requests on your own.

-Node-Vger allows you to define API resources on your front-end application and access them using ORM like features.
+Node-Active-Resource allows you to define API resources on your front-end application and access them using ORM like features.

 Setup
 ----